 If it is naturally present in the body, why do you need it as a supplement?
-The natural glucosamine content in your body begins to drop as you age so you require it from an external source.
+The natural glucosamine content in your body begins to drop as you age so you might need to require it from an external source.

 Studies have shown that crystalline glucosamine is responsible for slowing down the progression of symptoms in people with osteoarthritis.*

-Chondroitin is a cartilage component that appears to reduce joint pain and stiffness.
+Chondroitin is a cartilage component that appears to reduce joint discomfort and stiffness.*